Decoding of (Interleaved) Generalized Goppa Codes: Joint Decoding of Interleaved Generalized Goppa Codes

 where $r= \deg G(x)$ and $l=\max_{f(x)\in\cL}\deg f(x)$. \end{corollary} \begin{IEEEproof} For only even-degree code locators, $\deg\Omega^{(i)}(x)\leqslant \deg \Lambda(x)-2$ since we work in a field of characteristic $2$.
 Therefore, when setting up the LSE, instead of~\eqref{eq:numOfEquations}, we will have $\deg G(x)-\deg \lambda(x)+1$ equations from each congruence.
 The rest of the proof remains the same as for~\cref{thm:tInt}. \end{IEEEproof} The maximum decoding radius $t^{(\mathrm{even})}_{\max}$ for interleaved separable GGCs with even-degree code locators can be increased by $1$ upon $t_{\max}$ in~\cref{thm:tInt} if and only if we choose the interleaving order $w$ such that $(w+1)|(2r+1)$ and $l|w$.

 \begin{remark} \cref{algo:IntDec} may output \texttt{decoding failure} if the number of errors $t>t_\mathrm{sep}$ in~\cref{thm:t_uni}.
 The failure results from the linear dependency of equations in the LSE.
-An upper bound on the failure probability of decoding interleaved alternant codes has been recently derived in~\cite{holzbaur2020IABound}, which holds for decoding interleaved GGCs with code locators of degree one.
-Upper bounding the failure probability of the proposed decoding algorithm for GGCs with code locators of any degree is left for future work.
-However, simulation results indicate that also for higher-degree locators, the failure probability is approximately the same as that for classical interleaved Goppa codes. \end{remark}
+An upper bound on the failure probability of decoding interleaved alternant codes has been recently derived in~\cite{holzbaur2020IABound}, which holds for decoding interleaved GGCs with code locators of degree one. \end{remark}